Criminal Casesby Kansas Criminal Defense Lawyer, Vincent Rivera

 Let's unpack that because there's a lot that's going to happen in that process so let's start with jury selection.

 Your attorney really begins trying the case at jury selection.
-They're going to begin presenting the themes and the ideas that are going to lead to the jury ultimately concluding that you're not guilty.
-That's where the seeds are going to be planted and they're going to start coming to terms with self defense.
+Your lawyer will begin presenting the themes and the ideas that are going to lead to the jury ultimately concluding that you're not guilty.
+That's where the seeds are going to be planted and your lawyer will start coming to terms with self defense.

 Things with reasonableness if a mistaken identity is a case all these things are going to start being addressed during the jury selection process.
 After jury selection we're going to move on to opening statements.

 Opening statements is basically a summary of what you think is going to happen in the case.